W. Georgia Street & Granville Street,

 2 people favorited this theater

-Opened on August 16, 1920 as the Allen Theater, one of the first super deluxe movie houses in Canada.
+Opened on August 13, 1920 as the Allen Theater, one of the first super deluxe movie houses in Canada.
+The opening movie was Norma Talmadge in “Yes or No”.
 It was promoted as the finest and modern theaters in the country.
 It cost $300,000 to build and in just six months.
 After only just one year, this grand theater went bankrupt and was purchased for a nickel on the dollar.

 At one point in 1932, the theater went dark for a year due to the depression.
 It had many modern amenities including a built-in cigarette lighters and boasted sculptures by Charles Marega.